patricktamunjoh/moonrise-connect/README.md

         // Network Objects have to be registered on all game instances in exactly the same order FindObjectOfType<Chicken>().RegisterGameObject();

-        // Initialize Clouds Ahoy!
-Connect by creating a new session instance from the builder Session = new Session.Builder().ForSteam().Build();
+        // Initialize Moonrise Connect by creating a new session instance from the builder Session = new Session.Builder().ForSteam().Build();

         // Register a callback to be notified about changes in the network connection